CiscoSystems/cisco-openstack-docs/OS_Simple.md

 	apt-get update && apt-get dist-upgrade -y

+If you didn't install via the preseed file method, you'll need a couple additional packages:

+	apt-get install rake puppet git

-After that complets, we can grab the code to automate the most of the rest of the build:
+After that completes, we can grab the code to automate the most of the rest of the build:

 	git clone https://github.com/CiscoSystems/cisco-openstack-docs os-docs
 	cd os-docs/examples